-Through a faculty-led program, students studying a performing arts discipline will work alongside Kenya’s most dedicated performers to train, collaborate and empower young artists in and around Nairobi.
-Students will also be involved in programs such as the Talanta training (involving blind and deaf performing artists), the Hospital Project (bringing edutainment to hospitalized children and children in homes and remand homes), monthly musicians’ workshops and the Artist Agency Project, in an effort to empower and be empowered by performing art peers in the Nairobi context.
+Through a faculty-led program, students studying a performing arts discipline can work alongside Kenya’s most dedicated performers to collaborate with young artists in and around Nairobi.
+Students will also be involved in programs such as the Talanta training (involving deaf performing artists), the Hospital Project (bringing edutainment to hospitalized children and children in homes and remand homes), monthly musicians workshops and Artist Agency Project, in an effort to empower and be empowered by performing art peers in the Nairobi context.

 Sarakasi Trust is a performing arts development organization whose philosophy is to build public awareness, appreciation and access to the benefits of cooperative performance and artistic expression.
-This organization goes beyond world-class acrobatics, dance and music training and commits itself to the social, professional and economic development of its artists and community.
+This organization goes beyond world class acrobatics, dance and music training and commits themselves to the social, professional and economic development of their artists and community.

 Sarakasi facilitated many international training exchanges, providing opportunities for Edwin to grow exponentially as a trainer and choreographer.
 Edwin has, over time, choreographed for most of the major artists in Kenya and East Africa, especially in his role as the go-to choreographer for the East African version of the popular Project Fame series.
 He choreographs African, contemporary, hip-hop, jazz, salsa, Asian and rock-n-roll dance styles.